openstack/charm-deployment-guide/deploy-guide/source/app-vault.rst

-The vault charm supports deployment in HA configurations; this requires the use of etcd to provide HA storage to vault units, with access to vault being provided a virtual IP or DNS-HA hostname:
+The vault charm supports deployment in HA configurations; this requires the use of etcd to provide HA storage to vault units, with access to vault being provided a virtual IP or DNS-HA hostname.

+The etcd application needs to support etcd3 so ensure it is using the latest snap channel which supports it:

 .. code:: bash